cyborgbackup/cyborgbackup/docs/user/quickstart.rst

 mail
 ~~~~

-The mail policy type will backup only the /var/mail folder of the server.
+The mail policy type will backup only the /var/mail or /var/lib/mail folder of the server.